 Eggs are overall some of the healthiest things we can eat.
 Typically, we eat them for their high protein and low cholesterol content.
 But now you can eat them for their vitamin D as well.
 The egg whites contain the protein and fat, but the egg yolk contains the vitamin D. So, get to cooking those poached eggs or sunny side up eggs

 Mushrooms are the only plant source of vitamin D excluding fortified foods.
 They actually synthesize vitamin D in the same way that humans do, by capturing UV rays.
-The only problem is that mushrooms produce vitamin D2 which is different than the vitamin D3 produced in animals.
+The only problem is that mushrooms produce vitamin D2 which is different from the vitamin D3 produced in animals.
 This can make it less effective than eating animal products; but you can make up for this by simply eating more mushrooms.
+Mushroom biryani served warm from a casserole, can be Delicious and vitamin D loaded.